What are the differences between SKIDS and Solar Surveillance Trailers from WCCTV?

 The WCCTV Trailer is the optimal choice due to its integrated surveillance systems, rapid deployment, technical features, versatility, and power autonomy.

-To download a PDF version of WCCTV vs. Skids – Complete Comparison Guide, click the below button.
+To download a PDF version of WCCTV vs. Skids – Complete Comparison Guide, click the button below.

-WCCTV is the USA's leading supplier of mobile surveillance cameras for construction job sites.
+WCCTV is the USA's leading supplier of temporary surveillance cameras for construction jobsites.

 Our rapid-deployment cameras provide construction sites with multi-application benefits, including security, time lapse video filming, and remote project management.

 Our customizable solutions can accommodate any site and efficiently function whether you have power or are dependent on solar energy.
-Our units contain 4G LTE transmission technology – allowing these solutions to operate autonomously.
+Our units contain 4G/5G transmission technology – allowing these solutions to operate autonomously.

 No matter the site, we have a solution that we can create for you.